maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 ~~~~~

 The modem support has been greatly improved by ``freemangordon``, to the point
-where all known bugs now seem to be fixed.
+where all known bugs seem to be fixed.
 In the past, calls to the modem would
-sometimes time out and simply not happen, which would lead to all kinds of
+sometimes time out or simply not happen, which would lead to all kinds of
 problems.
 It would also take a long time for the modem to show up, and sometimes
 required restarting ofono, which would also occasionally crash.
 All of these
-problems are now solved.
+problems are now resolved.
 Issues like `issue #445
 <https://github.com/maemo-leste/bugtracker/issues/445>`_ and `issue #530
-<https://github.com/maemo-leste/bugtracker/issues/530>`_ are now solved.
+<https://github.com/maemo-leste/bugtracker/issues/530>`_ are now resolved.
 The
 commits can be found in this `ofono branch
 <https://github.com/maemo-leste-upstream-forks/ofono/commits/maemo-ofono>`_, and
 kernel commits `64655c0c